HanseWare/FastFusion/README.md

 # ~~Lit~~FastFusion
-openAI API compatible hosting for Huggingface Diffusers supported models uses FastAPI and Huggingface Diffuser library
+openAI API compatible hosting for Huggingface Diffusers Autopipeline supported models uses FastAPI and Huggingface Diffuser library

 Direct successor to LitFusion that was given up due to LitServe turning out to be utter garbage.